 Cost: $265 per person.
 8 person max.
 2 person minimum to run course

 Dates: May 27-28 (FULL), November 4-5 Location: Los Coyotes Indian Reservation, San Diego, California Address: 2300 Camino San Ignacio, Warner Springs, CA 92086.
 We meet at the guard hut located at the main entrance gate at 9am.
 We finish around 4pm (on day 2).
 Do you have a transport problem?
 Contact us about our free shuttle service from San Diego.

 Our California desert survival course teaches the skills necessary to survive in arid terrains.
 Managing exposure to extreme temperature fluctuations, finding water, making fire and learning primitive bushcraft skills are the objectives of this course.
 We hike into a truly spectacular isolated desert oasis, part of the famous Sonoran desert hosting a natural spring and a variety of endemic desert plant and animal species.
 We spend a night under the stars of California learning survival and bushcraft skills in a truly spectacular environment where the Cahuilla and Cupeno Indians once thrived.
-No previous outdoor experience required!
+No previous outdoor experience required, families with kids welcome!

 Not sure what to expect on this course?
 View a short video of us in the field!